MadScie254/MadScie254/README.md

 # 🚀 Hello, I'm Daniel Wanjala!

-Welcome!
+Hi!
 I’m Daniel Wanjala Machimbo, a Data Analyst, IT Manager, and dedicated Data Scientist.
 I focus on using data to inspire innovative ideas and drive growth.
 My goal is to leverage data to solve challenges and open up new possibilities.

 ---